RoccoPaolillo/EthnicValueSegregation/README.md

 Providing reproducible simulations and analysis for the paper "How different homophily preferences mitigate and spur ethnic and value segregation: Schelling's model extended" (2018)
 Rocco Paolillo, Jan Lorenz

+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 713639.

 ## Reproduce single simulation runs

 Use the NetLogo model (EthnicValueSegregation.nlogo).